-- What do we want each other to know?
+- What activities, hobbies, and passions do you want to pursue?

 - What relationships have had to take a back seat while you were providing care?
 What steps can you take to rebuild them?

 - Are there volunteer opportunities that interest you?